Starts at $0 + state fees and only takes 5-10 minutes

 With an LLC, you not only have the rights to exclusive use of a business name, but you will also have either the phrase “limited liability company” or the letters “LLC” in that business name.
 This provides your business with a jolt of respectability because customers respect the professionalism displayed by an LLC.
 Also, they typically feel more comfortable writing checks to a business entity rather than to an individual.

-First off, let’s quickly outline what an LLC is.
-LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnerships, in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
+LLCs are formal legal entities that are typically taxed similarly to sole proprietorships and general partnerships in that the owners include any company profits or losses into their personal returns — the LLC itself does not owe income taxes.
 An LLC may also elect to be taxed like a corporation, although this is not a very common option.

-There are similarities to corporations too, especially when it comes to financial responsibilities.
+There are similarities to corporations, too, especially when it comes to financial responsibilities.
 In an LLC, the owners or members are not usually personally accountable for the financial status of the business.
-This means that if someone sues your LLC, your personal assets are not at risk.
+This means that if someone sues your LLC, your personal assets are not at risk in most cases.
+See more on our LLC definition page

 The formation process for LLCs varies depending on which state you’re forming one in, but in general, the process has some universal steps that need to be taken no matter what state your business is located in.
-If you want a comprehensive overview of all the steps required to form an LLC, check out our complete LLC guide on the topic.
+If you want a thorough overview of all the steps required to form an LLC, check out our complete LLC guide on the topic.
 The basic steps in the LLC formation process in any state are as follows:

 Coming up with the perfect name for your new LLC is an important step.
 You’ll need to choose a name that represents your company and describes what you do, and you’ll also have to make sure it isn’t already in use by checking your state’s business database.

-Your LLC’s registered agent (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — like service of process, annual report reminders, etc. — and forwarding them to you.
+Your LLC’s registered agent (For more information, please see our what is a registered agent page) (which can be an individual or a professional service) is responsible for receiving important document deliveries from the state — like service of process or annual report reminders — and forwarding them to you.
 The registered agent ensures that the state always has a reliable point of contact for your business.

 The form used to create an LLC is usually called the Articles of Organization, although the name can vary (some states call it the Certificate of Formation or something similar).
 You’ll need to provide the state with some basic information about your business and its owners.
 In exchange, the state will formally create your LLC.

 The Employer Identification Number (EIN) is a federal tax ID number that essentially functions as a Social Security number for a business.
-The EIN allows your business to hire employees, pay taxes, apply for bank loans, and more.
-You can easily obtain an EIN from the Internal Revenue Service free of charge.
+The What is an EIN allows your business to hire employees, pay taxes, apply for bank loans, and more.
+You can obtain an EIN from the Internal Revenue Service free of charge.

 Most states don’t require operating agreements but every LLC should have one regardless.
 This is an internal document that outlines several key operational aspects of your LLC.
 The value of the operating agreement is how it can help prevent ownership disputes down the line by clearly explaining how the LLC will be run.

-You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses as well.
+You will need a business bank account for your LLC, and you’ll probably want a business credit card for work-related expenses, as well.
 It’s also a good idea to use accounting software like QuickBooks or even hire an accountant to handle your bookkeeping for you.

 Depending on your state, you may need a general business license to operate your LLC in compliance with state requirements.
-You and your fellow stylists, cosmetologists, and/or beauticians will all need licenses from your state.
-Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal and/or county government entities have any further licensing requirements.
+You and your fellow stylists, cosmetologists, or beauticians will all need licenses from your state.
+Don’t forget to check with your state to see if there are franchise or privilege taxes assessed on LLCs, and also see if your municipal or county government entities have any further licensing requirements.

 Again, these requirements can vary by state, but most states require some sort of regular report to ensure that your LLC’s info is up-to-date in the state’s business database.
-Some states require reports each year, while others only require them biannually or not at all.
+Some states require reports each year, while others only require them biennially or not at all.
 No matter what your state requires, you’ll need to stay on top of it to keep your LLC in good standing.

 Salon Today is a fantastic resource for any hair and beauty salon owner.
 It includes information about topics like salon management, marketing and advertising, technology, design, and wellness.
 Their resource center can help you streamline your operations, as well as improve your communications with both your staff and your clients.